 Third-Party Fulfillment

 ClickBank has agreements in place with the following preferred fulfillment companies.
-Both companies are integrated with ClickBank.
+All companies are integrated with ClickBank.

 Third-Party Integration Tools